-Pursuant to the FOCUS Act, the Board's Bylaws, and the Board's Delegation of Authority to the President Policy, the Board must approve the preliminary and final iteration of proposed academic programs.
+Pursuant to the FOCUS Act, the Board's Bylaws, and the Board's Delegation of Authority to the President Policy, the Board must approve the last iteration of proposed academic programs.
+Upon approval by the Board, THEC must provide final approval.